- 293 views

 - Your budget will largely dictate whether you’re are staying in basic backpacker dorm rooms or plush 5-star hotels.
 Either way, hotel booking sites and apps are a great way to find, compare and book your accommodation in advance.
 Many offer great deals and discounts, so it’s worth comparing a few options.

 - If every penny counts and you enjoy a little adventure, great deals can be had by simply turning up at hotels once you arrive and seeing what they can offer — you'll be amazed at the discounts to be had.
-It is possible to bag a stunning western 5-star hotel in India for less than USD 30*!

 - While cheaper rooms are often found further from the action, be sure to take into account travel costs and time getting into town before jumping on these seemingly great deals.
 Often, it works out better overall to book a slightly more expensive room in the heart of town!